acr197/acr197/README.md

 # Nice to meet you 👋

-This GitHub is where I share and brag about turning  messy marketing workflows and non-work everyday redious tasks into clean, automated systems that make everybody's lives easier.
+This GitHub is where I share and brag about using AI to turn messy marketing workflows and tasks into clean, automated products and automations that make everybody's lives easier.

-* I work at the intersection of **data enablement, marketing ops, media tech, and workflow automation**.
+* My past and current work intersects **data governance, marketing operations, media technology, workflow automation, fintech, and product conceptualization to creation**.
-* I started in ad ops and data, now I tame dashboards, governance, and reporting so analysts survive reporting week.
-* Not a developer by trade, but I make SQL, VBA, and Python do the heavy lifting.

 ## ⚙️ What You’ll Find Here
-- **Capstone Project (Modal.io)**: Automating a weekly cross-client reporting process with prompt engineering
+- **Capstone Project (Modal.io)**: Automating a weekly cross-client reporting process with LLM prompt engineering
 - **Work Automation**: VBA + API mashups to replace tedious manual reporting
 - **BI RAG Project**: Building an AI chatbot that answers work questions using onboarding and training documents as context
 - **Home Projects**: Smart-home automations and browser scripts (because if it’s repetitive, I’ll automate it)
+- **Chrome Extension**: I used AI to build a Chrome extension because I didn't like any others.
+One-click overview of investment, with instant AI-powered insights

 ## 💡 Learning Now
-- LLM-powered workflow tools
+- Agentic AI workflow, working with engineers on three agents to integrate AI into six processes I automated last year
 - Retrieval-Augmented Generation (RAG) + prompt engineering
 - Lightweight ops automation